GeekyDeaks/g29-load-cell/README.md

 and a small circuit using a Instrumentation Op-Amp.
 The cells are mounted in a 3D printed model that replaces the lower half of the brake piston assembly

+There is a digital version by [SkiDude88](https://github.com/Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/wiki) using an HX711, that often comes bundled with the load cells, and an Arduino

 # Shopping list